Sale Alert for my readers-

 When you buy vegetables, fruits and herbs in the store, you can’t be completely sure how they were cultivated.
 Namely, what kind of fertilizers and insecticides were used during the growing period, as well as were the plants exposed to natural sunlight or artificial light.
 Additionally, it may be important to you whether the farmer used eco-friendly practices and help improve the local community.

-However, when you grow your own food, you will know the process from start to finish.
+However, when you start a garden grow your own food, you will know the process from start to finish.
 Furthermore, you will encourage your children to eat healthily as well as adults in your household based on the American Journal of Public Health.

 2. It’s Good for the Mind

-When you start a garden and work in the garden gets you exposed to Mycobacterium vaccae – a friendly bacteria that will help you sleep better and improve your mood.
+When you start a garden and work in the garden get you exposed to Mycobacterium vaccae – a friendly bacteria that will help you sleep better and improve your mood.
 This is one of the reasons gardening is a suggested hobby for depression and anxiety.

-Based on the study in Preventive Medicine Reports, Gardening is an activity that will reduce your anger and make you happier even more than reading or any other leisure hobby.
+Based on the study in Preventive Medicine Reports, Gardening for Health is an activity that will reduce your anger and make you happier even more than reading or any other leisure hobby.

 Another perk of being among the plants is that you will clear your mind and be more creative.
-The direct result of that is better productivity and increased concentration which is also important for dementia.
+The direct result of gardening for health is better productivity and increased concentration which is also important for dementia.
 There are even flower arrangements and plants in the rehabilitation centers, hospitals and nursing homes helping people recover from various conditions.